 DITF Fellows begin drafting outlines of their sustainability units during the summer professional development sessions that kick off their Fellowship experience.
-At the end of their initial Fellowship year, teachers share their unit overview with Fellows and staff.
+At the end of their Fellowship year, teachers share their unit overview with Fellows and staff.

 Industrialism in Saginaw county